AdeptAustin/mythras.net/0003_Resources_for_Mythras.md

 #### Destined Auto Calculating Character Sheets

 Google Sheets with fancy automation.
 One for the skill pyramid character building method from _Destined_ and another for the character building rules in _Mythras_ core Just make a copy and go to town.
 Excel file linked below incase the sheet ever goes down.
-Everyone give Raleel and big handclap for making these :clap: :clap: :clap:
+Everyone give Raleel a big handclap for making these :clap: :clap: :clap:

 | Links | Skill Pyramid | Core |
 | :-- | :-- | :-- |